Ryan-Yanlong/Ryan-Yanlong/_pages/about.md

   - /about.html
 ---

 Hi!
 I’m **Yanlong Zhao (赵衍龙)**, a researcher focusing on **AI for Science** and **geometric deep learning**.
 My work sits at the intersection of machine learning and biomedical knowledge graphs, with a particular interest in building models that are both predictive and mechanistically interpretable.
+I am currently working under the supervision of [**Prof. Ren Wang**](https://wangren09.github.io/) and [**Prof. Can Chen**](https://tarheels.live/canc/), focusing on AI-driven methods for biomedical discovery and biological network modeling.

 ## Research interests
 - Graph & hypergraph neural networks for biological networks